mbagg4152/protein-flavonoid-thesis-project/README.md

 #### `find_plane_eqn`
 This finds the  values `a, b, c` & `d` from the equation of a plane of the form `ax + by + cz + d = 0`.
-For points i, j & k the program first computes:
+For points I, J, K the program first computes:
-- vector IJ
+- vector IJ =
 - vector IK
+Then using the vectors, finds a, b, c & d by computing IJ x IK
+- a =
+- b =
+- c =
--
+- d =

 <!--  -->
 ---